USP and Russian Scientists Redefine Resistivity in 2D Materials

 New article in Physical Review Letters.

-Autumn Meeting of the SBF: FMT/IFUSP Student Awarded for Excellence in Research
+Autumn Meeting of the SBF: FMT/IFUSP Student Awarded for Research Excellence

-Fernanda, a physics undergraduate student at the Institute of Physics of the University of São Paulo (IFUSP) and PUB-Research fellow, developed her work under the guidance of Prof. Felix G. G. Hernandez from the Department of Materials Physics and Mechanics (DFMT) and was awarded at the Autumn Meeting of the SBF.
+Fernanda, a bachelor’s student in physics at the Institute of Physics at the University of São Paulo (IFUSP) and a PUB-Pesquisa scholarship recipient, conducted her work under the supervision of Prof. Felix G. G. Hernandez from the Department of Physics of Materials and Mechanics (DFMT), and was awarded at the SBF Autumn Meeting.

 Read more